 When you compare grass-fed beef to grain-fed beef, it may just seem like beef with a higher price tag.
 After all, does it really matter what the cow was fed throughout its lifetime?

 Not only are there key nutritional differences between grass-fed and grain-fed beef, but there are also differences in the safety of the meat (not to mention the taste).
 There’s even a significant difference between grass-fed and grass-finished.
-Let’s take a closer look at how grass-fed beef, grain-fed beef, and grass-finished beef are different, and why this matters to your health.
+Let’s take a closer look at how grass-fed beef, grain-fed beef, and grass-finished beef are different, and why this matters.

 The old adage, “you are what you eat” also applies to what the foods you eat once ate.